 Is a sad fact that for many women in the present day, little if anything has improved, since 118 years ago when women initially marched.
 Many women are still not paid equally to that of their male counterparts, women still are not present in equal numbers in business or politics, and globally women's education, health and the violence against them is worse than that of men.
 This day then is also an appropriate occasion to remember the too many gaps hindering, sometimes in a brutal and cruel manner, the process towards the full recognition and protection of women’s rights as universal human rights.
 In times of war, women as well as children are those that have to bear the major brunt of the abuses and human rights violations committed, in conflict zones across the globe.Wars and famine also means that tens of millions of women are on the move and homeless as refugees.
 Across the world, they suffer sexual exploitation, rape, violence and murder from people they know as well from strangers.Many ordinary women still struggling to put food on the table.

 We must continue to stand in unity and solidarity on March the 8th with all all those internationally still fighting sexism and the inequality, exploitation and hardship that is still rife under the combination of capitalism and patriarchy and keep celebrating the social, political and other achievements of women, who continue to try and promote gender equality and political justice, who still try to make this world of ours a better place for everyone.

-( This post dedicated to my beloved partner and inspiration Jane who passed away two months today, not forgetting all my sisters whose every day is steeped in struggle )
+( This post dedicated to Jane dear departed and all my sisters whose every day is steeped in struggle )